Whitney Houston (album)

-Whitney Houston is the debut studio album by American singer Whitney Houston, released on February 14, 1985, by Arista Records.
-The album initially had a slow commercial response but began getting more popular in mid-1985.
-It eventually topped the Billboard 200 for 14 weeks in 1986, generating three number-one singles — "Saving All My Love for You", "How Will I Know" and "Greatest Love of All" (a cover of "The Greatest Love of All", originally recorded in 1977 by George Benson) — on the Billboard Hot 100, which made it both the first debut album and the first album by a solo female artist to produce three number-one singles.
+Whitney Houston is the debut album by the American singer Whitney Houston, released on February 14, 1985, by Arista Records.
+Whitney Houston initially had a slow commercial response, but began getting more popular in mid-1985.
+It eventually topped the Billboard 200 for fourteen weeks in 1986, generating three number 1 singles—"Saving All My Love for You", "How Will I Know" and "Greatest Love of All"—on the Billboard Hot 100, which made it both the first debut album and the first album by a solo female artist to produce three number 1 singles in the United States.

 The album topped the albums charts in many countries, including Canada, Australia, Norway, and Sweden, while peaking at number 2 in the United Kingdom, Germany, and Switzerland.
-The album was certified diamond for shipments of 10 million units or more on March 16, 1999, and later 14× Platinum by the Recording Industry Association of America on January 27, 2023.
-With sales of over 25 million copies worldwide, Whitney Houston is one of the best selling albums of all time.
+The album was certified Diamond for sales of ten million units or more on January 25, 1994, and later 14× Platinum by the Recording Industry Association of America on January 27, 2023.
+The album is the best-selling debut album by a solo artist, as well as one of the best selling albums of all time, with sales of over 25 million copies worldwide.

 In 1986, at the 28th Grammy Awards, Whitney Houston received four nominations, including Album of the Year, and won one, Best Pop Vocal Performance, Female, for "Saving All My Love for You".
 For the 29th Grammy Awards of 1987, the album earned one nomination for Record of the Year for "Greatest Love of All".
-The album has ranked on Rolling Stone magazine's list of the 500 Greatest Albums of All Time in all three editions.
+Whitney Houston was the first album by a female artist to be top the Billboard Year End Albums Charts of 1986.
+The album has also been ranked on Rolling Stone magazine's list of the 500 Greatest Albums of All Time in all three editions.
+Whitney Houston has had a lasting impact in popular culture.

-In honor of its 25th anniversary, the album was reissued as Whitney Houston – The Deluxe Anniversary Edition on January 26, 2010, an expanded edition with five bonus tracks including the a cappella version of "How Will I Know" that original 12-inch remixes, a booklet on the history of the original album, along with a DVD of live performances and interviews by Whitney Houston and Clive Davis.
+In honor of its 25th anniversary, the album was reissued as Whitney Houston – The Deluxe Anniversary Edition on January 26, 2010, an expanded edition with five bonus tracks including the a cappella version of "How Will I Know" and the original 12-inch remixes of songs from the album, a booklet on the history of the original album, along with a DVD of live performances and interviews by Whitney Houston and Clive Davis.
 On June 30, 2020, after the 35th anniversary celebration in February 2020, the album re-issued as a double vinyl including the singles from Whitney Dancin' Special.
 Also, they released a box set including the 40-page hard cover photo and lyric book.